gsladek/Group-3/README.md

 # Group-3

-Anna Baron
+Anna Baron,
-Andrew Smith
+Andrew Smith,
-nick
+nick Pelka,
-India
+India Wesley,
+Gloria Sladek

 This program will show the user the current weather from anywhere in the world.
 The user can see the weather in a specific location by typing it in or selecting a city from a list of popular cities.